Mrfunreal/HL2_Lights.rad_fix/README.md

 # HL2_Lights.rad_fix
-two new lights.rad files to make proper shadows for all props.
+Two new lights.rad files to make proper shadows for all props.

+How to use them is described [on this Steam guide](https://steamcommunity.com/sharedfiles/filedetails/?id=3406090419)